 Montreal to London… via Paris!

-In the effort to save a few £/$/€, it’s possible to take a convoluted route between to points on the map.
+In the effort to save a few £/$/€, it’s possible to take a convoluted route between these two points on the map.
 In this post, join me as I travel from my current home neighbourhood in the East of Montreal to my original home in the suburbs of North London… via Paris!

 First of all, you can check out this short video I made, and then read on to learn more.